 - Lobsters are marine crustaceans with a hard exoskeleton found in saltwater environments; crayfish are freshwater crustaceans with a hard exoskeleton found in streams, rivers, and ponds.

-- Lobsters are typically larger, with a spiny exterior and two large claws; crayfish are smaller, with a smooth exterior and two smaller claws.
+- Lobsters are larger, with a spiny exterior and two large claws; crayfish are smaller, with a smooth exterior and two smaller claws.

-- Lobsters are considered a delicacy and used in various dishes, including lobster bisque and lobster rolls; crayfish are often used in Cajun and Creole cuisine and are a popular food source for many animals.
+- Lobsters are considered a delicacy and used in various dishes, including lobster bisque and lobster rolls; crayfish are used in Cajun and Creole cuisine and are a popular food source for many animals.

-Lobster vs Crayfish
+Lobster vs. Crayfish

 For the most part, lobsters are bigger than crawfish and can grow up to more than 20 inches.
-When lobsters are gathered for food, they are in any event eight inches in length.
+When lobsters are gathered for food, they are, in any event, eight inches in length.

 This is a reason that Europeans sometimes refer to Lobsters as Sea Crayfish.